 Of course, our Temperates might also found an empire on sea-trade as the British did.
 Or just loot their neighbors like the Vikings, spreading misery and slowly civilization's rise another few centuries until the tropical Jaredians match their seafaring skill, or fail to and go under...

 On that pleasant thought, let's head back to warmer territory: Siberia.
-No, really.

 Other tilted Earths I've built have had fertile Siberias, but this one's unusual in that the low sealevel creates one unified land from the Urals to the Bering Strait and inland to Lake Baikal, centered on the great Lena River Valley.
 My guess it that this land would develop as one huge nation, either colonizing the Asian peninsulas like Kamchatka, Korea and Japan, or merely exporting its culture and inventions to the "barbarians".
 But this Siberia couldn't isolate itself easily, as China did; it's at the world's crossroads.
 If it turns inward and stagnates, the Alaskans, Kamchatkans, Japanese, Mongolians, or Chinese, living on trade from Australia, India and America, will inevitably move ahead, forcing the Siberian monolith to modernize or die.

 Further east, the twisting, verdant Okhotsk shore is sheltered by Japan's eastern twin: Kamchatka.
 Here, wide, rainy, flat lowlands stretch below a whole chain of Fuji-size volcanoes.
 One's a full kilometer higher--Klyucha, perpetually snowcapped even at the equator: the sacred peak of the region.
 Pilgrims will come from Japan and Siberia to climb it--and to see the world.
 For Kamchatka's cosmopolitan.
 All the world's land trade must pass over the Bering Isthmus--the gateway to the Americas.